1francom/Dell2010_EmpiricalAnalysis/README.md

 ## Replication
 - Fully replicated **Table 1**  and **Table 2** .
 - Partially replicated **Table 3**.
-- Used Dell’s original datasets (not uploaded here due to size restrictions, see [Harvard Dataverse link](https://dataverse.harvard.edu/) for access).
+- Used Dell’s original datasets.

 ## Extension
 - Extended Dell’s analysis by examining the **long-term effects of the Mita on contemporary domestic violence**.